hsp-iit/GRASPA-test/src/aruco-pose-estimation/README.md

 ## Before running the code
-- Put the robot [in front of the benchmark layout]().
+- Put the robot in front of the benchmark layout.
 The pose needs to be fixed in order to have consistent data during the acquisition.

 - Put the markers on the robot hand.
 We obtained good performance by using:
-   - Original ArUco  dictionary
+   - Original ArUco  dictionary;
-   - Marker lenghts of 0.04 m
+   - Marker lenghts of 0.04 m;
    - Markers id 65 and 67.

    You can generate and print your markers [at this page](http://chev.me/arucogen/).

   **Note**: Be sure to  attach the marker on the dorso of the hand as shown in the image above.
 The markers should also be printed on a rigid support in order to have stable pose estimates.
 We're planning to provide some printable CAD models to be mounted on the robot hand as